markNZed/TaskFlow/infra/docker/README.md

 * 10232 RxJS Task Hub Coprocessor node debug

 The meta version resides in `/meta`
+The code for the meta version needs to be modified at `shared/config.mjs` to give a unique DB prefix

 ## Prod
 Eventually this will capture how to deploy T@skFlow in a "production" environment.